threefoldfoundation/books/content/tf_tokens/tft_limited_supply.md

 While we might already be the largest network today of peer-to-peer (decentralized) capacity, it's still insignificant compared to the big centralized cloud vendors.
 Given our technology is more advanced and represents an opportunity to decentralize the cloud industry, we expect there is a lot of room for growth.

-The [Grid Valuation](grid_valuation) page shows how the ThreeFold_Grid could grow to having a 10% market share of the current public cloud market.
+The grid valuation page shows how the ThreeFold_Grid could grow to having a 10% market share of the current public cloud market.
 This would be equal to 500 billion USD by 2025 and translate to a 50 billion USD demand to utilize the capacity of the TF Grid, with TFT as the medium of exchange for capacity.
 This will eventually drive liquidity.

 > Note that we can't and won't make price predictions on TFT valuation and that all calculations made here are purely hypothetical.